shajenM/BerkeleyCapstoneProject/README.md

  'kernel': 'linear'
 ```
 #### Training Report
-The Support Vector Machine (SVM) training model for predicting absenteeism achieved an accuracy of 75%, demonstrating balanced performance across key metrics such as precision, recall, and F1-score, each at 0.75.
-This model performs similarly for both absentee and non-absentee classes, with precision and recall scores of 0.76 for non-absentees and 0.73 for absentees.
+The Support Vector Machine (SVM) training model for predicting absenteeism achieved an accuracy of 71%, demonstrating balanced performance across key metrics such as precision, recall, and F1-score, each at 0.71.
+This model performs similarly for both absentee and non-absentee classes, with precision and recall scores of 0.76 for non-absentees and 0.74 for absentees.
 <br>
 <img src="images/SVM_Train.png">

 #### Testing Report
-The evaluation model reached an accuracy of 80% with higher precision (0.81 for non-absentees and 0.79 for absentees) and recall (0.84 for non-absentees and 0.75 for absentees).
-The training model achieved an accuracy of 75%, with balanced metrics across precision, recall, and F1-score, each at 0.75, showing similar performance across both absentee and non-absentee classes.
+The evaluation model reached an accuracy of 73% precision (0.76 for non-absentees and 0.69 for absentees) and recall (0.76 for non-absentees and 0.70 for absentees).
+The training model achieved an accuracy of 73%, with balanced metrics across precision, recall, and F1-score, each at 0.73, showing similar performance across both absentee and non-absentee classes.
 The evaluation model was the higher-performing model and it has an F1-score of 0.80, indicating it is better at capturing absenteeism cases accurately and consistently,

 <img src="images/SVM_Test.png">